-NOTE: Generally, you do not need to trigger manual order download, however if an order was not captured by DEAR or to load historical sales you can use manual Load Order option in the Pending Orders tab.
+NOTE: Generally, you do not need to trigger manual order download.
+However, if an order was not captured by DEAR, or to load historical sales, you can use the manual Load Order option in the Pending Orders tab.

 Any imported order is saved to the Pending Orders section.
 It is a temporary storage of all sales and payments in DEAR.
-If an order already has an entry in the Log (i.e. was imported previously) it will be skipped.
+If an order already has an entry in the Log, i.e. if it was imported previously, it will be skipped.
 This guarantees that no duplicate sales will be created by DEAR.

-While saving orders, DEAR captures customer information, billing and shipping addresses.
-All line items are captured together with quantities, prices and totals.
-Total order discounts are applied as are additional charges to the whole order, without distribution by lines to reduce the chance of discrepancy.
+While saving orders, DEAR captures customer information, billing, and shipping addresses.
+All line items are captured together with quantities, prices, and totals.
+Total order discounts are applied as additional charges to the whole order, without distribution by lines, to reduce the chance of discrepancy.

 If a Payment Account has been specified in the Integration Settings, DEAR will always assign associated payments to the captured WooCommerce orders.

-When an WooCommerce order is cancelled, DEAR automatically finds and voids the corresponding sale task if already created as a Sale Order or just removes the associated pending order if not yet processed.
+When a WooCommerce order is cancelled, DEAR automatically finds and voids the corresponding sale task if already created as a Sale Order or just removes the associated pending order if not yet processed.